klaytn/kips/KIPs/kip-81.md

 - The governance system should be able to manage the situations in which a particular entity makes an arbitrary decision.
 This is because the entity may weaken the sustainability of the entire network.
 - The act of voting and the gain of voting power is different.

-The Governance Council can exercise the right to vote based on the staking amount.
-Currently, each GC member receives at least 1 voting right regardless of the number of KLAY they hold.
 Recognizing a tendency that the member with more KLAY makes a decision that benefits the Klaytn ecosystem in the long run, we are granting a higher voting power to members with more KLAY.
 Yet, to prevent a particular subject from making an arbitrary decision, we are placing a cap on the voting power one can receive.

-Therefore, the GC will receive 1 vote per a certain amount of staked KLAY (initial configuration: 5 million KLAY).
-The maximum number of votes a governance council can own is one less than the total number of governance council members.
+Therefore, A GC member will receive 1 vote per a certain amount of staked KLAY (initial configuration: 5 million KLAY).
+The maximum number of votes a member can own is one less than the total number of GC members.
 In other words, [Maximum Voting Power =  Total number of GC members - 1].
 For example, if there are 35 GC members, one can own a maximum of 34 voting power.
-The 5 M KLAY: 1 vote with cap structure prevents potential monopolies by limiting the maximum number of votes cast.
+This cap structure prevents potential monopolies.

 ### Smart Contracts Overview